-Amounts Source based on reference numbers/letters of the balance Amounts sheet under the regulatory scope of Tier 2 capital: instruments and provisions consolidation 40 Directly issued qualifying Tier 2 instruments plus related stock surplus - 41 Directly issued capital instruments subject to phase-out from Tier 2 - Tier 2 instruments (and CET1 and AT1 instruments not included in rows 5 or 30) issued by subsidiaries 42 and held by third parties (amount allowed in group Tier 2) - 43 Of which: instruments issued by subsidiaries subject to phase-out - 44 Provisions 26,571 45 Tier 2 capital before regulatory adjustments 26,571 Tier 2 capital: regulatory adjustments 46 Investments in own Tier 2 instruments Investments in capital, financial and insurance entities that are outside the scope of regulatory consolidation, where the bank does not own more than 10% of the issued common share capital of the 47 entity (amount above 10% threshold) - Significant investments in the capital, financial and insurance entities that are outside the scope of 48 regulatory consolidation (net of eligible short positions) - CBUAE specific regulatory adjustments - 50 Total regulatory adjustments to Tier 2 capital - Tier 2 capital (T2) 26,571 Total regulatory capital (TC = T1 + T2) 663,085 53 Total risk-weighted assets 2,252,377 Capital ratios and buffers Common Equity Tier 1 (as a percentage of risk-weighted assets) 28.26% 55 Tier 1 (as a percentage of risk-weighted assets) 28.26% 56 Total capital (as a percentage of risk-weighted assets) 29.44% Institution specific buffer requirement (capital conservation buffer plus countercyclical buffer requirements plus higher loss absorbency requirement, expressed as a percentage of risk-weighted 57 assets) - 58 Of which: capital conservation buffer requirement - 59 Of which: bank-specific countercyclical buffer requirement - 60 Of which: higher loss absorbency requirement (e.g. DSIB) - Common Equity Tier 1 (as a percentage of risk-weighted assets) available after meeting the bank's 61 minimum capital requirement.
-28.26% The CBUAE Minimum Capital Requirement - - Common Equity Tier 1 minimum ratio 7.00% 63 Tier 1 minimum ratio 8.50% 64 Total capital minimum ratio 10.50% Amounts below the thresholds for deduction (before risk weighting) 66 Significant investments in common stock of financial entities - 68 Deferred tax assets arising from temporary differences (net of related tax liability) - Applicable caps on the inclusion of provisions in Tier 2 1 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prior to application of cap) - 70 Cap on inclusion of provisions in Tier 2 under standardised approach 26,571 Capital instruments subject to phase-out arrangements (only applicable between 1 Jan 2018 and 1 Jan 2022) 1 Current cap on CET1 instruments subject to phase-out arrangements - Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) - 75 Current cap on AT1 instruments subject to phase-out arrangements - 76 Amount excluded from AT1 due to cap (excess after redemptions and maturities) - 77 Current cap on T2 instruments subject to phase-out arrangements - 78 Amount excluded from T2 due to cap (excess after redemptions and maturities) -
+Source based on reference numbers/letters of the balance sheet Amounts under the regulatory scope of consolidation Tier 2 capital: instruments and provisions Directly issued qualifying Tier 2 instruments plus related stock surplus - 41 Directly issued capital instruments subject to phase-out from Tier 2 - Tier 2 instruments (and CET1 and AT1 instruments not included in rows 5 or 30) issued by subsidiaries and held by third parties (amount allowed in group Tier 2) - Of which: instruments issued by subsidiaries subject to phase-out - Provisions 26,453 45 Tier 2 capital before regulatory adjustments 26,453 Tier 2 capital: regulatory adjustments 46 Investments in own Tier 2 instruments - Investments in capital, financial and insurance entities that are outside the scope of regulatory consolidation, where the bank does not own more than 10% of the issued common share capital of the 47 entity (amount above 10% threshold) - Significant investments in the capital, financial and insurance entities that are outside the scope of regulatory consolidation (net of eligible short positions) - CBUAE specific regulatory adjustments - Total regulatory adjustments to Tier 2 capital - Tier 2 capital (T2) 26,453 Total regulatory capital (TC = T1 + T2) 609,051 53 Total risk-weighted assets 2,302,790 Capital ratios and buffers 25 200/ l Common Equity Tier 1 (as a percentage of risk-weighted assets) 25.30% Tier 1 (as a percentage of risk-weighted assets) 25.30% 56 Total capital (as a percentage of risk-weighted assets) 26.45% Institution specific buffer requirement (capital conservation buffer plus countercyclical buffer requirements plus higher loss absorbency requirement, expressed as a percentage of risk-weighted assets) - Of which: capital conservation buffer requirement Of which: bank-specific countercyclical buffer requirement 60 Of which: higher loss absorbency requirement (e.g. DSIB) Common Equity Tier 1 (as a percentage of risk-weighted assets) available after meeting the bank's - C1 minimum capital requirement.
+25.30% 01 The CBUAE Minimum Capital Requirement 25.30% 62 Common Equity Tier 1 minimum ratio 7.00% Tier 1 minimum ratio 8.50% Total capital minimum ratio 10.50% 04 Amounts below the thresholds for deduction (before risk weighting) 10.50% Amounts below the thresholds for deduction (before risk weighting) cc Significant investments in common stock of financial entities 66 Joigninicant investments in Common Stock of illiancial entities - Deferred tax assets arising from temporary differences (net of related tax liability) 68 Applicable caps on the inclusion of provisions in Tier 2 Provisions eligible for inclusion in Tier 2 in respect of exposures subject to standardised approach (prior 50 to application of cap) Cap on inclusion of provisions in Tier 2 under standardised approach 26,453 70 cup on inclusion of provisions in their 2 under standardised approach 20,455 Capital instruments subject to phase-out arrangements (only applicable between 1 Jan 2018 and 1 Jan 2 (022) I 70 Current cap on CET1 instruments subject to phase-out arrangements Current cap on CET1 instruments subject to phase-out arrangements .022) Amount excluded from CET1 due to cap (excess over cap after redemptions and maturities) - Current cap on AT1 instruments subject to phase-out arrangements Amount excluded from AT1 due to cap (excess after redemptions and maturities) - Current cap on T2 instruments subject to phase-out arrangements - - Amount excluded from T2 due to cap (excess after redemptions and maturities) -